MICHAEL DE BONO FINE ART

 How then to acquire the skills that you seek?
 There are two factors required to become good at anything.
 First, a natural aptitude, second daily practice...by yourself.
 First it is imperative to learn good draftsmanship.
 Draw often.
 As Michelangelo said 'draw Antonio, draw Antonio, draw and don't waste time.'
 What did the Master mean?
 When you have a day off use it all for drawing, draw your reflection, draw people while you sit on a park bench, draw until your fingers cramp.
 Eventually, when you close your eyes, the images of your day's work will flash before them like indelible imprints.
 That's a natural outcome of intensive training.
 Read Sir Joshua Reynolds's Discourses on Art.
 Read The Lives of The Artists by Vasari.

 What to start drawing with?
 Draw with charcoal and graphite, then when your lines are true and sure move onto pen and ink.
-For this use a quill, a twig, a brush, use your fingers, see what works for you.
+For this use a quill, a brush, use your fingers, see what works for you.
 The more you draw, the better an artist you will be.
 Why?
 It is because if you want to paint like a master you must be able to place colour, tone, and line, accurately which depends on drawing.
 If you're not any good in your own estimation then keep going, expect plenty of failures before you attain success, no one else can be blamed for your lack of ability or thanked for its presence, it all depends on you.

 This can be a heavy responsibility for some people who are used to the modern world of quick fixes.
 But remember, the Old Masters came from a different age, an age of individualists, of hard graft, where plagues and wars were plenty and life was brief.
 They had no safety net, no second chances, it was sink or swim.
 Such pressures no doubt had a way of focusing their attention on working and working hard.
-No internet, no t.v, no phone calls, no time wasting, that is if your intention is to paint well.
+No internet, no t.v, no phone calls, no time wasting, that is if your intention is truly to paint well.

 I don't know how many hours an Old Master put in, but if you look at Raphael's work at the V&A, his mammoth cartoons will give you an idea of his labours.
 He died at 37 years of age.
 It has been suggested that his premature death was from overwork, which if it was not the main cause it is likely to have acted as a contributory factor.
 Speaking for myself, I paint and draw for at least 60 hours a week every week including weekends.
 I'm certain that Raphael painted for longer.
 This doesn't mean that such long hours are always necessary when you're starting out though.